erockdotdev/smartrr_sr-app-engineer-homework/README.md

 `api/currency-converter?from=USD&to=BRL&amount=1` : fetches data from currency converter and saves to contentful

 ## Chron Job
 Github Actions runs a chron job that triggers the `api/currency-converter` once an hour with the correct params.
-You can view the job in the root `.github/workflows` directory in the `chron.yml` file
+You can view the job in the root `.github/workflows` directory in the `chron.yml` file.

 ## Demo